Intravacc’s inactivated polio vaccine, out licensed to Sinovac, receives market authorization in China

 First vaccines expected in 2021

-Sinovac expects to deliver the first Eupolio vaccines for the immunization of infants in 2021.
+Sinovac expects to deliver the first vaccines for the immunization of infants in 2021.
 Sinovac is the second manufacturer, following Korean LG Chem, to bring Intravacc’s sIPV vaccine to the market.
 Intravacc will receive milestones and low single digit royalties for its considerable role in the development of this vaccine.

 Sinovac’s Covid-19 vaccine also based on Intravacc’s technology

-The vaccine technology developed by Intravacc and transferred to Sinovac to manufacture Eupolio was also used for the development of “CoronaVac” Sinovac’s inactivated Covid-19 vaccine validated by the WHO for emergence use and over 430 million doses have already been administrated globally.
+The vaccine technology developed by Intravacc and transferred to Sinovac was also used for the development of “CoronaVac” Sinovac’s inactivated Covid-19 vaccine validated by the WHO for emergence use and over 430 million doses have already been administrated globally.
 In May 2021 the EMA started with the rolling review of Sinovac’s Covid-19 vaccine.
 A rolling review is a regulatory tool that EMA uses to speed up the assessment of a promising medicine during a public health emergency.
 In that case EMA’s human medicines committee (CHMP) reviews data as they become available from ongoing studies.

 Dr. Jan Groen, Intravacc’s CEO, said: